Is college a good investment for older students?

 Of the 2 types of online colleges – open admissions and those with admission requirements – open admissions provide the better return on investment.

-This makes them the best choice for non-traditional students who are specifically looking for programs with online or hybrid learning options.
+This makes them the best choice for adult students who are specifically looking for programs with online or hybrid learning options.
 However, these schools also represent just 5% of the non-traditional college landscape, so there may be fewer programs to choose from.
 Graduation rates are also somewhat lower at open admissions online colleges.

 Non-traditional colleges with open admissions and online or hybrid programs